echolang/docs/memory/pointers.md

 // error: cannot re-seat 'const ptr<int32>' - the pointer is const, only its pointee may be written
 ```

 **A const pointee** is the mirror.
-You may move the pointer, you may not write through it:
+The pointer can be re-seated.
+The pointee cannot be written:

 ```echo
 const int32 $a = 1;